At cognitive level of person with dementia and one-on-one.

-& Dementia patients level of cognitive skills.
-You are probably thinking how do I know my mother or fathers level of cognitive skills.
+You may be asking, how do I know my mother or fathers level of cognitive skills.

-The only way you can truly discover players level of problem-solving skills or thinking skills is by playing with memory match games One-on-One.
+The only way you can truly discover players level of problem-solving skills or thinking skills is by playing with matching games One-on-One.

-Played routinely, you may see their decision making get a little quicker and staying the same is great also.
+Played routinely, you may see their decision making get a little quicker and staying the same is also great.

 If you don’t have time to sit for 5-10 minutes, do it another time, when you are more relaxed.